Training Programs / Individual Development

 We believe that leadership potential and abilities are not linked to organizational hierarchy.
 Companies that want to develop leaders among their staff have to look for high potential employees in all areas of the business and at all levels, engage them into coherent development programs and give them the opportunity to lead.

 In “Good to Great” Jim Collins states: “Those who build great companies understand that the ultimate throttle for any great company is not markets, or technology, or competition, or products.
 It is one thing above all others: the ability to get and keep enough of the right people”.

-The essence of our solution for the development of managerial skills is represented by the “Managing With Instruments” method.
-According to it, the success of the managerial action depends on the capability of the manager to use the most appropriate approach to a specific situation and context.
+The essence of our solution for the development of managerial skills is represented by the “Management By Managerial Instruments (MBMI)” method.
+According to it, the success of the managerial action depends on the capability of the manager to use the most appropriate approach to a specific context and a desired result.

 Individual thinking styles and values, effectiveness and efficiency, accountability, problem solving, communication, time management, decision-making, management of conflicts and teamwork are very important topics that influence individual performance.
 We address all of them in order to help people deliver outstanding results.

 Dr. Belbin who developed the Team Roles theory says that it is not enough to put together a group of people and expect them to perform as a team.
 In order to achieve this, individuals within a team have to understand the roles they play, the roles their colleagues play and how to achieve a balance of roles within the team.

 The application of the Action Learning Principles provides participants with answers on how they behave when working with others, what is the impact of their behaviours and what they should improve in order to ensure their success within the team.
 All this combined with interesting and dynamic team activities.